apioo/psx/doc/getting_started/tools.rst

 RAML
 ----

-Generates an RAML representation for the given API.
+Generates a RAML representation for the given API.

 .. code::